Creating Education, Training and Employment Opportunities

 Eggleston also started a vehicle donation program, and began to make a greater effort to be known in the community through radio and television marketing efforts.
 The vehicle donation program is unique in that every aspect of the donation process is handled by Eggleston from the phone operators to the vehicle preparation, towing and ultimately auctions which are held twice monthly.

-Over the past decade Eggleston has continued to grow, adding programs that “break the mold” of typical sheltered workshop environments.
-Our expanded role in the community include business-to-business services like our embroidery services, business fulfillment, document destruction, document conversion and a pet care service, Let’s Go!
-Pet Care.
+During the early 2000s, Eggleston continued to grow, adding unique programs outside the traditional sheltered workshop model.
+Its expanded role in the community included business-to-business services like our embroidery, business fulfillment, document shredding, document conversion.

-In 2010 Eggleston purchased and renovated a large facility on Military Highway in Norfolk, and with the assistance of a $150,000 grant from the Hampton Roads Community Foundation, the company has created this new facility which will offer the capacity to accommodate 80-100 employees, in a facility especially designed to meet the needs of persons with disabilities.
+In 2010 Eggleston purchased and renovated a large facility on Military Highway in Norfolk, and with the assistance of a $150,000 grant from the Hampton Roads Community Foundation.
+This new facility offered the capacity to accommodate 80-100 employees, in a facility specifically designed to meet the needs of persons with disabilities.

-Today, Eggleston is a multi-faceted organization serving the needs of persons with disabilities.
-Eggleston has added residential services, day-support programs, seniors programs and extensive supported employment programs.
-In all, 33 programs in 22 locations dedicated to the empowerment of persons with disabilities.
+Eggleston is a multi-faceted and vibrant organization serving the needs of persons with disabilities.
+Eggleston has added residential services, day-support programs, seniors programs and extensive supported employment programs dedicated to the empowerment of persons with disabilities